armichaud/chicken_esolang/README.md

 ### COMPARE

 Instruction 34 of the 99 chickens program will compare 0 against the value loaded from the user input register.
 The program relies on this at some point being true in order to JUMP to the end and build the final `no chickens` (for certain inputs).
 Sane programming languages return false when comparing 0 and an empty string, but not Javascript!
-And so, when `backwards_compatibility` is enabled, the comparison mimics the behavior of the JS loose equality operator, and `'' == 0` evaluates to `true`.
+And so, when `backwards_compatibility` is enabled, the comparison mimics the behavior of the JS loose equality operator, and `'' == 0` evaluates as truthy.

+The original interpreter returns `true` and `false` from comparisons, which are cast as strings when concatenated.
+Deadfish relies on this behavior in order to hackily retrieve the letter `s` from `false`, so in backwards compatibility mode, we return `"false".to_string()`, and hardcode truthiness for a comparison with an empty string.

 ### ADD